Choupo-Moting: Email gaffe rules Bayern Munich star out of Cameroon squad | Goal.com

 As a result of this, the Indomitable Lions will be without Choupo-Moting when they square up against the Blue Sharks and the Wasps in their last two Group F fixtures.

-Meanwhile, the striker’s father Camille has hit the media to defend his son, whom he claims was ready to play for the country.
+Meanwhile, the striker’s father Camille has spoken to the media to defend his son, whom he claims was ready to play for the country.

 “I was contacted by the association to find out what was going on.
 I contacted FC Bayern and they confirmed that they had not received the invitation,” he told Naja TV per Bavarianfootballworks.